 Invisalign is comprised of a series of aligners that are placed over the teeth sequentially to reposition them.
 Our office uses a digital scanner to fabricate a 3D model of your teeth, which is then used to develop a customized prescription according to your specific needs.
 This process is conducted solely between the doctor and the laboratory technicians at Invisalign's headquarters.
 After the desired treatment plan is achieved, your aligners are manufactured and shipped back to our office.

 Lingual System Braces

 Lingual braces are also similar to traditional metal braces.
 However, instead of being bonded to the front surfaces, a lingual bracket is placed behind your teeth.

 Like traditional braces, the lingual system involves tightening the wire to move your teeth to a more proper position.
 Treatment times can vary from 18 months to three years.
 The length of your treatment depends on the severity of your orthodontic issues.

 Learn more about lingual system braces.

 Thanks to technological advancements and improved techniques, we here at Art of Smile - Center for Cosmetic Orthodontics specialize in a wide variety of braces and straightening appliances.
-During your consultation appointment, Dr. James or Dr. Nanda will be able to determine which appliance is right for you!
+During your consultation appointment, Dr. James will be able to determine which appliance is right for you!

 Learn more about braces.